Rome to Venice Sailing Cruise on Royal Clipper - 11 nights - Cruise Only

 Day 2 - Palmarola - Ponza (Italy)

 Spend the morning in Palmarola, a craggy island in the Tyrrhenian Sa before approaching the island of Ponza with its beautiful coastline with rocky coves and cliffs which are rich in the precious mineral white betonite, sandy beaches and crystal clear water.
 It is also home to some excellent restaurants and has its own wine producing region.
 See the unique the character of the island which has one main road snaking up from the port to the north of the island, giving fantastic panoramic views.
+In 2016, Royal Clipper will visit Ponza in the morning, followed by Palmarola in the afternoon.

 Day 3 - Sorrento